Bundling and web frontends

 Here's some example tech stacks that are possible and that we use Needle Engine with:

-Vite + HTML — It is what our default template uses
+Vite + HTML — This is what our default template uses!

 Vite + Vue — This is what the Needle Tools website uses!.
 Find a sample to download here.